 This is super strict as if we don’t follow it, then our body won’t enter a ketosis state making the diet not worthwhile as it won’t be in the fat burning stage needed to see the remarkable results.

-It will also be a lot of trial and error getting the right foods into your system while keeping it strictly within your percentages so don’t get disheartened if you don’t hit the correct numbers straight away as it will take a bit of tooing and froing to get it right.
+It will also be a lot of trial and error getting the right foods into your system while keeping it strictly within your percentages so don’t get disheartened if you don’t hit the correct numbers straight away as it will take a bit of playing around with to get it right.

-Now, on the other hand, the paleo diet isn’t so strict, and you do not need to monitor your macronutrient percentages which takes out a lot of the hassle as you don’t need to track numbers and be super planned and prepped when it comes to meal times.
+Now, on the other hand, the paleo diet isn’t so strict, and you do not need to monitor your macronutrient percentages which take out a lot of the hassle as you don’t need to track numbers and be super planned and prepped when it comes to mealtimes.

 How do we actually know if we have achieved it?

 How do we know if all our carb restricting has got us to that golden state?

 How do we know if we are gonna start burning fat for fuel?

 Well, just by testing it, the keto diet has several testing ways to detect ketone bodies in the blood that indicate you have successfully started to burn fatty acids for energy.

 Since a Paleo diet doesn’t have a definite metabolic goal, there is no testing system for being Paleo.